-The following information is based on the most recent version of the U.S. Department of Health and Human Services’ Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents, last updated in October 2017.
+The following information comes from the most recent update (May 2018) of the federal guidelines on treating HIV infection: U.S. Department of Health and Human Services’ Guidelines for the Use of Antiretroviral Agents in HIV-1-Infected Adults and Adolescents.
+This resource often changes from year to year.
+For the full Guidelines, click here.

-Recommended Treatment Combinations for Most People with HIV
+Recommended Combinations for Most People with HIV Who are Starting Treatment

 - Genvoya (elvitegravir + cobicistat + tenofovir alafenamide + emtricitabine)